bazmatic/bigunit_tutorial/README.md

 }
 ```

-Let’s pretend we’re getting some crypto amounts from a contract as `bigint`
+Let’s pretend we’re getting some crypto amounts from a contract as `bigint` values

 ```tsx
 function getBalancesFromContract() {